AlbertoDiGirolamo/asmd23-public-models/README.md

 ## Task 1: SIMULATOR

-The task's aim is to obtain some statistics about runs about CTMC like average time of done status during execution of nruns and find the percentage about the total time spent during fail status.
+The task's aim is to obtain some runs statistics about CTMC like average time of done status during execution of nruns and find the percentage about the total time spent during fail status.

-The solution is in `scala/u07/examples/StochasticChannelSimulation.scala`
+The solution is in `scala/u07/modelling/CTMCSimulation.scala` where there are three API for obtain statistics about a generic CTMC.

-### averageTimeStochasticChannel
+### averageTimeToReachState

+* The function has 3 parameters: run number, start state and state to check reachability.
 * The function uses a range from 0 to nRun and applies the foldLeft operation on it.
 It is useful for obtain the sum about the total time spent in DONE status.
 * For each element t in the range, it simulates a stochastic channel trace with IDLE as the initial state.
-* It then finds the first occurrence where the state is DONE and maps it to its time.
+* It then finds the first occurrence where the state is in stateToCheck and maps it to its time.
 * Finally, the total time is divided by nRun to calculate the average time.

-### relativeFailTime
+### percentageTimeInState

+* The function has 3 parameters:  run number, start state and state to check the percentage.
 * The function initializes totalTimes as a tuple representing the total fail time and the total time of all simulations.
 * For each element in the range, it simulates a stochastic channel trace with IDLE as the initial state and it takes the first 10 states of this trace and converts it to a list.
 * It then uses the sliding method to create a sliding window of size 2 over the list.
 This allows it to compare each state with the next one.